benborder/drla/README.md

 2. Using FetchContent to obtain the library as a subproject.

 For both options make sure to add `drla::drla` to your projects `target_link_libraries`.
 To use the auxillary functionality also add the `drla::aux` target.

+Set `BUILD_AUXILIARY=OFF` in cmake to skip building the auxiliary library.

 ### 1. Install and find_package